Last updated on June 6th, 2020 at 05:58 am

 These simple things will ensure that you get your WordPress blog started on the right foot.
 Follow along and let’s get your WordPress ready so you can start blogging.

-Read this is you’re still trying to install WordPress.
+Read this is you’re still trying to find a tutorial on how to install WordPress.

 The tasks are not setup in any particular order of importance.